Common Series Functionality

 }

 The above code example allows a maximum of 20 data points in the series.
-When the number of data points exceeds 20 it shifts the Origin index and modifies the already existing data points values instead of adding / removing data points from the collection.
+When the number of data points exceeds 20 it shifts the Origin index and modifies the already existing data points values instead of adding and removing data points from the collection.

 See Also